rudrajit1729/FunCodePlayground/README.md

 Let the experimenter know once you have completed the setup.
 Now, we will begin our task.

 ## The checkpoints of your developer journey in this repository: here are your subtasks:
 (Let the experimenter know when you arrive at and when you complete each subtask.
-Note: You are not allowed to change the main function.)
+Note: You are not allowed to change the main function)
 - Create and checkout your own git branch `Participant-ID-fix` to get started.
 Now in your branch, remove code smells from the code.
 Your goal is to find out what code smells are, where it occured, and how you can fix it?
 [Don't try to fix the functionalities yet!
 We will tackle it in the next subtask].

 - Next, fix the code (the functions) now such that all the test cases pass.
-[Do not augment the `main()` method]
+[Do not augment the `main()` method.
+You may only edit the function calls from the main method if necessary]
 - Finally, commit your changes and raise a Pull Request (PR).
 Your goal is to find out what PRs are and how you can do it?
 <!-- - There is merge conflict on one of the branches named `experimenter-help`.
 Your goal is to find out what merge conflicts are, why it occured here, and how you can fix it? -->